 Small business owners looking to sell their products online should consider selling on Walmart.
-The retail behemoth has made a concerted effort over the last two years to boost their ecommerce operation, and is now second only to Amazon in terms of online sales.
+The retail behemoth has made a concerted effort over the last few years to boost their ecommerce operation, and is now second only to Amazon in terms of online sales.

 Unlike selling on Amazon, the process for getting your business set up on the Walmart online marketplace is free, and it’s fairly straightforward.
 Marketplace sellers also have complete control over inventory, price, fulfillment, and customer care.